zitadel/zitadel-examples/b2b-nextjs/README.md

 In the `B2B-Demo` delegate access management of the project `Portal` to `B2B-Demo-Customer` as described above.
 You don't see any other granted projects because the user is not authorized, yet.
 Log out.

+The logout at this step is required as we use only the token's information and don't call the api.
+This might not be suitable in a production scenario.

 ### 3. Authorize a user for the granted project

 Grant your user the role `reader` to the granted project `Portal`.
 Login again.
 You should see `Portal` in the tab "Granted Projects".
 You are not allowed to select the tab "Authorization", this is only for admins.
 You don't need to logout for the next step.